scalatron/scalatron/Scalatron/doc/markdown/Scalatron Protocol.md

 * `master`  for mini-bots only: relative position of the master, in cells, in the format "x:y", e.g. "-1:1".
 To return to the master, the mini-bot can use this as the move direction (with some obstacle avoidance, of course).
+* `bonked`  only set if the bot bonked, i.e., the last move command for the bot failed due to a collision.
+The value provided is the displacement direction for the failed move, e.g. "1:-1" if a move right and up could not be executed.

 In addition to these system-generated parameters, the server passes in all state parameters of the entity that were set by the player via `Spawn()` or `Set()` (see below).
 If, for example,